liangfeidotme/liangfeidotme.github.io/_marketing/content-marketing.md

 ---
-layout: post
+layout: page
-title:  What's Content Marketing
+title: ✍️ What's Content Marketing
-date:   2022-07-01 +0800
-categories: Business Marketing
 ---

 Content marketing is in the scope of digial marketing, and it's not a buzzy word, because it has emerged since the dawn of social media.